mavens-group/mavens-group.github.io/content/research/post/HEA/index.md

 profile: false
 weight: 1
 ---
-### The Challenge:
+### Scientific Challenge
-Disordered systems can enhance mechanical, magnetic, and electronic properties.
-In high-entropy alloys (HEAs), multi-component, near-equimolar compositions create high configurational entropy, resulting in exceptional strength, corrosion resistance, and thermal stability.
-This configurational randomness allows fine-tuning of properties through compositional adjustments and doping.
+High-entropy alloys (HEAs) are multi-component, near-equimolar alloys where **configurational disorder enhances mechanical, magnetic, and electronic properties**.
+This randomness allows fine-tuning of strength, corrosion resistance, and thermal stability via compositional adjustments or doping.

-The computational challenge arises because disordered systems lack periodicity, making Bloch's theorem invalid.
-These materials find applications in energy-efficient technologies, including hydrogen evolution reactions and magnetocaloric refrigeration, and in spintronic devices.
+However, **predicting which compositions yield optimal properties is challenging** because disordered systems lack periodicity, invalidating Bloch’s theorem.
+Understanding how atomic-scale disorder affects macroscopic performance is therefore a **central scientific question** for both fundamental materials science and applications in energy-efficient technologies such as **hydrogen evolution reactions, magnetocaloric refrigeration, and spintronic devices**.

-### Our Approach:
+### Our Approach
-We investigate disordered systems, including Heusler alloys (X₂YZ) and MXenes (Mₙ₊₁Xₙ) for green energy and advanced technologies.
-We use density functional theory (DFT) with plane-wave based supercell methods and Green's function based coherent potential approximation (CPA) methods to study doping strategies that tune electronic and magnetic properties.

-### Recent Achievements:
+To address this challenge, we combine **first-principles theory with advanced computational techniques**:

+- **Density Functional Theory (DFT)** with plane-wave supercells to model realistic atomic configurations
+- **Coherent Potential Approximation (CPA)** based Green’s function methods to capture disorder effects
+- **Compositional tuning and doping strategies** to investigate how specific substitutions modify electronic, magnetic, and thermodynamic properties

+This framework allows us to **link atomic-level disorder with targeted material functionality**, providing predictive insights for experimental design.

+### Key Insights & Achievements
-Our computational work has identified Ni-Mn-based shape memory alloys with extended operating temperature ranges and enhanced magnetocaloric effects in Fe-Cr-V-based systems.
+- Identified **Ni-Mn-based shape memory alloys** with extended operating temperature ranges
+- Demonstrated **enhanced magnetocaloric effects** in Fe-Cr-V-based systems

-We investigated site-selective doping effects on Curie temperature (Tc) and spin-glass (SGS) behavior in Mn₂CoAl, providing insights for spintronics applications.
+- Explored **site-selective doping** in Mn₂CoAl, uncovering mechanisms controlling Curie temperature (Tc) and spin-glass (SGS) behavior for spintronic applications

-For MXenes, we demonstrated that Zr-doped Ti₃C₂ and Ti₃CN exhibit superior catalytic performance for hydrogen evolution reactions with |ΔGₕ| ≈ 0.1 eV, improving upon pure Ti₃C₂ properties.
+- For MXenes, showed that **Zr-doped Ti₃C₂ and Ti₃CN** outperform pure Ti₃C₂ in hydrogen evolution reactions, achieving |ΔGₕ| ≈ 0.1 eV

+> These results provide a predictive roadmap for designing disordered alloys and 2D materials with **tailored functional properties** for green energy and advanced technologies.